adiazny/platform/admission/gatekeeper/README.md

 ```

 ## Observations
-No defect observations for Gatkeeper 3.15:
+No defect observed for Gatkeeper 3.15:
 * Support running seprate operations for each webhook, one for validating and one for mutation.
 * **Does not** have an `operation=generate` for the audit webhook.
-* All mutation and valdation policies work as expected.
+* All mutation and validation policies work as expected.

 ### Running the Playground